secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 - increments the counter and queries the new value to verify it was incremented by `1`
 - resets the counter to `56` and verifies by doing another counter query

-Congratulations, you've successfully completed your first secret contract with both unit and integration tests. :tada:
+Congratulations!
+You've successfully completed your first secret contract with both unit and integration tests.

 **NEXT STEPS**

-In the next part of this tutorial, we'll modify the _Simple Secret Counter_ application to:
+In the next part of this tutorial, we'll modify the _Simple Secret Counter_ DApp to:

 - get the actual counter value from the contract
 - code the calls to the contract to increment and reset the counter